RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_IfThenFilter_type.md

 -   **valuefilter**: XRW TODO
 -   **value**: Value of the filter used when returned true
 -   **weight**: The value will be multiplied with weight in case of true
--   **testfilter**: If testfilter returns true its value will be multiplied by the weight as final result
+-   **testfilter**: (REQUIRED) If testfilter returns true its value will be multiplied by the weight as final result
 -   **inverttest**: Inverses the filter result

 Subtag **ELIF**: